eugenia1984/english/glossary.md

 - **unlock**: means to open a lock, allowing access.
 In some places, when a door is unlocked, it might make a click sound as an indicator.

 - **update**: is new information or the latest news about something.
 When you update someone, you are giving them the most recent information.
 The phrase` updates on project progress` means giving new information about the present projects.

+- **user authentication**: is the process of verifying that a user is who they claim to be.
+It typically involves entering a username and password, scanning a fingerprint, or using another method to confirm identity.
+For example: `Our company uses two-factor user authentication.
+Users must enter their password and a code sent to their phone to log in`. -> This means that the company adds an extra layer of security by requiring users to provide two separate pieces of information — a password and a code — to verify their identity and gain access to the system.

 - **user feedback**: refers to opinions, suggestions, or issues reported by users about their experience with a product or service.
 For example: `The company improved the app based on user feedback.` -> Meaning the comments and suggestions coming from the users were read and used to make the app better.